FNNDSC/med2image/README.rst

     med2image -i file.dcm -d out

+** NOTE:**

-** The following 2 sections: NIfTI and DICOM explain how to run the ``med2image`` app using different *Command Line Arguments*
+- The following 2 sections: NIfTI and DICOM explain how to run the ``med2image`` app using different *Command Line Arguments*

-** More details about all required and optional Command Line Arguments can be found in the last section of this file.**
+- More details about all required and optional Command Line Arguments can be found in the last section of this file.

 Command line arguments
 ----------------------